brodyking/ptrack/README.md

 - [x] Better Databse.

+- [ ] UI Overhaul.
+Current design is janky on mobile, needs more attention.

 - [ ] Forgot Password/Email.

 - [ ] Better Graph/Ability to set time from for graph.